auth0/docs/articles/extensions/sso-dashboard-update-apps.md

 ---
-description: Learn how to add applications to the SSO Dashboard Extension to enable SSO login for your applications.
+description: Learn how to update applications on the SSO Dashboard Extension to enable SSO login for your applications.
 topics:
   - extensions
   - sso-dashboard